thecaptainfluffy/openapi2jsonschemasingleschema/README.md

   Converts a valid OpenAPI specification into a set of JSON Schema files

 Options:
-  -o, --output PATH  Directory to store schema files -p, --prefix TEXT  Prefix for JSON references (only for OpenAPI versions
+  -n, --name   NAME     Which schema in the Swagger/OpenAPI that should be selected -o, --output PATH     Directory to store schema files -p, --prefix TEXT     Prefix for JSON references (only for OpenAPI versions
                         before 3.0)
   --stand-alone         Whether or not to de-reference JSON schemas --kubernetes          Enable Kubernetes specific processors --strict              Prohibits properties not in the schema
                         (additionalProperties: false)
-  --help             Show this message and exit.
+  --include-references  If references should be part in the name schema --help                Show this message and exit.
 ```